gradle/gradle/design-docs/tooling-api-improvements.md

     - Requests a model from an unknown project.
     - Requests an unknown model.

-## Story: Tooling API client determines whether model is present
+## Story: Tooling API client determines whether model is available

-This story adds support for conditionally locating a model, if it is present
+This story adds support for conditionally requesting a model, if it is available

     interface BuildController {
         <T> T findModel(Class<T> type); // returns null when model not present